LucasKarlsten/devops24Luccelito/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+:: Stage and validate everything first, combine all changes into one reload/ restart per service and roll the updates out gradualy and avoid as much downtime as possible